pktgen/Pktgen-DPDK/lib/cli/cli.rst

 use of the command line interface in the DPDK.
 This application is a readline-like interface that can be used to control a DPDK application.

-One of the big advantages of CLI over Cmdline is it is dynamic, which means nodes or items can be added and removed on the fly.
+One of the advantages of CLI over Cmdline is it is dynamic, which means nodes or items can be added and removed on the fly.
 Which allows adding new directories, file or commands as needed or removing these items at runtime.
 The CLI has no global modifiable variable as the one global pointer is a thread based variable.
 Which allows the developer to have multiple CLI commands per thread if needed.

-Another big advantage is the calling of the backend function to support a command is very familar to developers as it is basically just a argc/argv style command and the developer gets the complete command line.
+Another advantage is the calling of the backend function to support a command is very familar to developers as it is basically just a argc/argv style command and the developer gets the complete command line.

-One other big advantage is the use of MAP structures, to help identify commands quickly plus allowing the developer to define new versions of commands and be able to identify these new versions using a simple identifier value.
+One other advantage is the use of MAP structures, to help identify commands quickly plus allowing the developer to define new versions of commands and be able to identify these new versions using a simple identifier value.
 Look at the sample application to see a simple usage.